 - Contact your travel agent or tour operator for information on your transport bookings and be ready to adjust your travel plans.

-Thieves commonly target motorists, especially (though not only) along the Mediterranean coast from Marseille in France to Valencia in Spain.
-They convince the travellers to pull over because of an apparent problem with the vehicle, or offer assistance to change a slashed or flat tyre.
+Thieves often target motorists, especially (though not only) along the Mediterranean coast from Marseille in France to Valencia in Spain.
+They convince you to pull over because of an apparent problem with your vehicle, or offer assistance to change a slashed or flat tyre.
 While one assists, the accomplice steals from the car.
 Cars with foreign number plates are often targeted.
 Thieves have also broken into caravans and motor homes, particularly in public parking areas.

 Incidents of drink spiking, followed by theft and sexual assault, have been reported.